ahuacate/pve-homelab/README.md

 ```
 At the prompt `Configuring libssl1.1:amd64` select `<Yes>`.

-### 3.06 Move the UniFi Controller to your LXC Instance - CentOS7
+### 3.06 Move the UniFi Controller to your LXC Instance - Ubuntu 18.04
 You can backup the current configuration and move it to a different computer.

 Take a backup of the existing controller using the UniFi WebGUI interface and go to `Settings` > `Maintenance` > `Backup` > `Download Backup`.
 This will create a `xxx.unf` file format to be saved at your selected destination on your PC (i.e Downloads).